-All applicants selected for an award resulting from this FOA may be required to provide information to the Department of Energy (DOE) in order to facilitate our responsibilities associated with foreign national access to DOE sites, information, technologies, equipment, programs or personnel.
-Foreign national is defined as any person who was born outside the jurisdiction of the United States, is a citizen of a foreign government, and has not been naturalized under U.S. law.
-If the selected applicant, including subrecipients/contractors, anticipates utilizing a foreign national in the performance of an award, the selected applicant may be responsible for providing to the DOE specific information about the foreign national(s) to ensure compliance with all of the requirements for access approval.
-Access approval for individuals from countries identified on the U.S. Department of State list of State Sponsors of Terrorism must receive final approval authority from the Secretary of Energy before they can commence work.
+All applicants that ultimately enter into an award resulting from this FOA will be subject to the following requirement concerning foreign national involvement.
+Upon DOE's request, Prime Recipients must provide information to facilitate DOE's responsibilities associated with foreign national access to DOE sites, information, technologies, and equipment.
+A foreign national is defined as any person who was born outside the jurisdiction of the United States, is a citizen of a foreign government, and has not been naturalized under U.S. law.
+If the Prime Recipient or Subrecipients, contractors or vendors under the award, anticipate utilizing a foreign national person in the performance of an award, the Prime Recipient is responsible for providing to the Contracting Officer specific information of the foreign national(s) to satisfy compliance with all of the requirements for access approval.